ZhenchangMin/Data-Structures-and-Algorithms/In-school lessons/lec2.md

 ## Algorithm Evaluation
 There're many algorithms to solve a problem, which is better?
 Implementation(language, compiler, hardware) and environment matters.
-C is faster than most other languages.
+In most cases, C is faster than most other languages.

 ## Model of Computation: Turing Machine
 This is independent of previous factors.